xjc1022-soda/Minesweeper-COMP2113/README.md

 special bonus: There is 1 healing pack in each map, when the player reaches that point, 1 blood is added (only available once in each round) special tools: when you press 'p'(lower character!) you can jump 2 steps at one time(can jump over landmine and walls).
                Note: let say your current position is (2,2) and (2,4) is a wall, and you input 'p' and then 'd', your movement is invalid because you reach a wall.
 However, the                  special tool will not be depleted in this case.
-If you want to use it again, you mus input 'p' again before your movement.
+If you want to use it again, you must input 'p' again before your movement.

-If you run into wall or exceed bounary after using special tool, steps will be counted.
+If you run into wall or exceed boundary after using special tool, steps will be counted.

 The winning condition : the player could reach the exit without using up all the 3 drops of blood. mark caculation: 1.each remaining blood worth 100 marks